ideal-lab5/Grants-Program/applications/iris_followup.md

 ## Future Plans

 - We intend to continue development after this proposal is completed.
-Specifically, we plan to consult with cryptography experts to determine the best approach for implementing a robust, performant, and secure **proxy re-ecnryption** scheme.
+Specifically, we plan to consult with cryptography experts to determine the best approach for implementing a robust, performant, and secure **threshold ecnryption** scheme.
 Additionally, we intend to implement an **anonymous reputation system** for submitting feedback for data, data owners, and data spaces.
 We also plan to implement a robust **moderation and governance** protocol, which includes the execution of machine learning models and other security/verification checks (such as bayseian filters) within a **trust execution environment**.
 - We will work with dapp developers to assist in develop of applications on Iris.
 We are already in communication with several projects that are interested in leveraging Iris as their storage system.
 - We will strive to become a parachain on Kusama and Polkadot
 - We will continue to expand the features available in Iris, such as partial ownership of assets, selling ownership of asset classes, and more